Save Onteora Lake & Bluestone Wild Forest.

 For All of Us

-The Onteora Lake and Bluestone Wild Forest will soon be places that you may not want to visit.
-Blasting of rock, crushing of rock, the sound of massive trucks arriving and leaving all day and late into the evening will make visiting, hiking, swimming, and fishing a thing of the past.
+Onteora Lake and the Bluestone Wild Forest could soon be places that you may not want to visit.
+Blasting of rock, crushing of rock, the sound of massive trucks arriving and leaving all day and late into the evening could make visiting, hiking, swimming, and fishing a thing of the past.
 Creatures that inhabit these woods will feel these affects as well.
 Let’s stop this from happening.
 Let’s protect this valuable resource for our children and grandchildren.

 Photo credit: Greg Miller, Open Space Institute.